beuluis/SortSavvy/README.md

 The current features are:

-- Adding a block that exposes the content of a chest via a rest API
+- A block that exposes the content of a chest via a rest API

+Planned features are:

+- A block that allows to set Create filters via a rest API
+- A block that send a message over MQTT or websocket when activated via redstone

 ## Installation